Ileenfdz/cpp-mini-exercises/exercise1/Readme.md

 ## Exercise 2

 In this one, I have to write a program that prompts the user for a letter and displays the next character.
 Note that a char is nothing more than a number with a value represented by a character in the ASCII table following the alphabet.

+## Exercise 3

+Write a program that prompts the user for a number and displays its square.

+## Exercise 4

+Write a program that prompts the user for two numbers and displays the remainder of dividing one by the other.